 Natural Health Counselor Degree Program Information

-While students do need to have a baccalaureate degree to enroll in a master's degree program in holistic counseling, they do not need to be licensed counselors.
-Most accredited programs in the field will prepare students to meet the educational requirements necessary to earn state licensure.
-Undergraduate degree programs that might be appropriate precursors to a master's degree in holistic counseling include those in psychology, counseling, social work or similar fields.
+- Prerequisites: Must have a baccalaureate degree to enroll in a master's degree program in holistic counseling; undergraduate degree programs that might be appropriate precursors to a master's degree in holistic counseling include those in psychology, counseling, social work or similar fields.

 Many of the seminar courses included within a master's degree program in natural health counseling combine methods of counseling with specific theories relating to holistic health.
 Students are also required to complete clinical internship experiences before graduating.
 Some examples of required courses might include: